soylentOrange/K2-RFID/README.md

 ### Future Materials

 As of now, a fixed set of materials (defined by the K2Plus's firmware) is known to the programmer.
 You can update the list by hitting the `Update Database` button in the setting.
-It will try to identify a K2Plus on your local network, download the material database and saves it onto the prgrammer.
+It will try to identify a K2Plus on your local network, download the material database and saves it onto the pro5grammer.
 No warranty that future firmware updates might break this behaviour...

 <p align="center">
     <img src="assets/doc/screenshot_settings.jpeg" alt="screenshot settings" style="width:50%; height:auto;" >